efortier-95/audiosurf-bot/README.md

 ### Positive Samples

-Extracted from 300 game screenshots using Annotation Tool.
+900+ samples extracted from 300 game screenshots using Annotation Tool.

 ### Negative Samples

-Convert positive samples to grayscale and rotate 45 degrees.
+The same images as positive samples but with blocks or spikes hidden.

 ## Terminal Commands